Skip to content

 Once that data is combined, innovators harness the power of machine learning algorithms, including convoluted neural networks and imitation learning.
 There are a few other machine learning algorithms that play a key role in self-driving cars.
 These include:

 • Reinforcement Learning – The car learns by investigating and interacting with the environment.
-When a vehicle needs to choose a specific action to take in a given scenario, it utilizes deep reinforcement learning (DRL).
+When a vehicle must choose a specific action in a given scenario, it utilizes deep reinforcement learning (DRL).
 The three variables of DRL are the state, the action, and the reward.
 The state is the current position on the road; the action includes all the possible things the car can do, and the reward is the feedback after taking an action.

 • Fog Computing – This is a branch of cloud computing that reduces the traffic volume sent to the cloud server by pre-computing data.
 In addition, fog computing uses vehicle-to-vehicle (V2V) communication, as well as between-a-network communication.